Azaze7/SW2-INFILTR8/README.md

 | Tailwind | Library | v1 | Utility-first CSS framework for rapidly building custom user interfaces.
 [Used for Frontend].|

 ## 💾 Install Instructions
-1. After pulling GitHub code (via your preferred method), open the terminal.
+* After pulling GitHub code (via your preferred method), open the terminal in Split Terminal.

+1. In terminal #1.
-2. `cd` into the folder called "INFILTR8":
+a. `cd` into the folder called "INFILTR8":
     ```bash
     cd INFILTR8
     ```

-3. Install dependencies:
+b.
+Install dependencies:
     ```bash
     npm i
     ```

-4. Fund if prompted to:
+c.
+Fund if prompted to:
      ```bash
     npm fund
     ```

-4. Build INFILTR8:
+d.
+Build INFILTR8:
     ```bash
     npm run build
     ```

-5. Start INFILTR8:
+e.
+Start INFILTR8:
     ```bash
     npm run dev
     ```

-You must also ensure the database is running so login onto the site is possible.

-1. Start Database (In Split Terminal):
+2. In terminal #2.
+a. `cd` into the folder called "INFILTR8":
     ```bash
     cd INFILTR8
+    ```

+b. `cd` into the folder called "server":
+    ```bash
     cd server
-    run command “node server.js”
     ```

+c.
+Run the database:
+    ```bash
+    node server.js
+    ```

-You can also use the install script if you’ve downloaded the source code from GitHub as a ZIP file.
+***You can also use the install script if you’ve downloaded the source code from GitHub as a ZIP file.***

 1. Run Install Script:
     ```bash